-The Leipzig Glossing Rules define a commonly-used set of short abbreviations for grammatical terms used in glosses, such as ACC for "accusative (case)", or PTCP for "participle".
+The Leipzig Glossing Rules define a commonly-used set of short abbreviations for grammatical terms used in glosses, such as ACC for "accusative (case)", or PTCP for "participle" (see "Appendix: List of Standard Abbreviations in the Leipzig Glossing Rules document)

 By convention, these are typeset using SMALLCAPS.
 This package contains a module value abbreviations.
 Individual abbreviations may be accessed either with Typst field access notation or by importing them from abbreviations:

-''' (from Why Caucasian Languages?, Bernard Comrie, in Endangered Languages of the Caucasus and Beyond)
+(from Why Caucasian Languages?, by Bernard Comrie, in Endangered Languages of the Caucasus and Beyond)

-[qále-m Ø-kw'-á] 1'ó-r city-obl 3sg-go-prf man-abs
+[qálɐ-m Ø-kw'-á] 4'ź-r city-obl 3sg-go-prf man-abs

-The man who went to the city. '''
+The man who went to the city.